 Some live in the foliage in shallow water.
 Others prefer to stay at the bottom.
 In an aquarium, they can exist in the hundreds or thousands, depending on the environment.
 They are likely to adjust to your current tank settings.

 3. What Are Copepods?

 Copepods are part of the Hexanauplia class in the Crustacea subphylum.
 They have ten orders.
 Some of them are dominant members of the zooplankton, which, in turn, make up Plankton.
 They have a taste for algae, diatoms, and the like.

 They have a relatively straightforward role in water.
 They eat tiny plants, and other more massive creatures eat them.
 The latter fact isn’t an issue because they are pretty abundant in the wild.
 Besides plant life, they can consume bacteria, rotifers, tiny insect larvae, and various organisms small enough for them to eat.

 Of the parasitic and carnivorous copepod species in the world, few are found in saltwater aquariums.
 Most copepods are just another source of food in domestic tanks.

-Yes, clownfish are likely to consume copepods if presented to their tank.
+Yes, clownfish are likely to consume copepods if presented in their tank.
 You are even advised to enforce that yourself since copepods offer a high nutritional value to fish and their environment.

 However, keep in mind that they reproduce pretty quickly and, in high numbers, may pose an issue.
-If that happens, you may use a canister filter with a delicate micro sleeve.
-You could also add a few fish that relies on copepods to fight the pandemic, such as the mandarin fish.
+If that happens, you may use a canister filter with a delicate micro-sleeve.
+You could also add a few fish that rely on copepods to fight the pandemic, such as the mandarin fish.

-I hope my article had answered your question of whether or not clownfish eat copepods.
+I hope my article has answered your question of whether or not clownfish eat copepods.
 If you have any questions or insights, feel free to contact me in person.
-I will do my best to get back to you a soon as I can.
+I will do my best to get back to you as soon as I can.